caelum/panettone-eclipse/README.markdown

 Feel free to update it at `src/build/lib`

 PANETTONE:
-3. create your update site
-1. doc explaining plugin
 2. todos os casos de exception mostrar um marker ao inves de jogar a exception

-LATER:
-- removing a tone.html is not deleting the java file
-- project clean is not deleting everything private final static Runnable EMPTY = () -> {};      E      <%@ Runnable body = EMPTY %>
-- cache panettone instance after instantiated. allow the user to refresh it
-1. automatically add popupmenu to add Panettone Nature to a project
-- revisar todos os monitors